Progressive supranuclear palsy progresses faster and results in more severe muscle rigidity and disability than

 The following test helps doctors diagnose this disorder: People with progressive supranuclear palsy have trouble voluntarily moving their eyes, especially up or down but eventually also side to side.
 However, when a doctor asks them to look straight ahead at an object, then turns their head for them in one direction, their eyes move normally and involuntarily in the opposite direction to enable them to keep looking at the object.
 This test can detect the loss of voluntary eye movements but the preservation of involuntary eye movements that is characteristic of progressive supranuclear palsy and confirms the diagnosis.

-Magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more (MRI) is usually done to check for other disorders that may be causing the symptoms.
+Magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI) is usually done to check for other disorders that may be causing the symptoms.
 In people with advanced progressive supranuclear palsy, MRI shows that the upper part of the brain stem (the midbrain) has shrunk and is smaller than normal.